wp-plugins/mailchimp-sync/readme.txt

 == Upgrade Notice ==

-= 0.1.2 =
+= 1.0 =
-Fixes issue where Forced Sync would stall if any user failed to syn.
+Fix for large data sets, sync a specific user role only, WP CLI commands & various other improvements.